paleopresto/paleorec/docs_build/source/create_train_test.rst

 You will be creating two files that can be found in `data/csv`:
 * lipdverse_downsampled_timestamp.csv
 * lipdverse_test_timestamp.csv

+You will be creating one file that can be found in `data/autocomplete`:
+* autocomplete_file_timestamp.csv

+You will be creating one file that can be found in `data/ground_truth_info`:
+* ground_truth_label_timestamp.csv

 where  `timestamp` takes the form: mmddyyyy_hhmmss (e.g., 05252021_143300 for a file created on May 25th 2021 at 2:33pm).